multiverse-red-team/inventory-app/README.md

 # inventory-app
-An application to track inventory items.
+A full-stack application to track your inventory

 ## Getting Started